top of page

 Experts Are Saying We're Moving Away From The Mainstream Social Media

 So, where does that leave us?
-Some say TikTok is the go-to now, but not everyone's into it.
+With TikTok on it's last breath.
 And other platforms like BeReal have their quirks but may not be the perfect fit.
 It's like we're all online, but the struggle is real to find the right spot.

 Experts are saying we're moving away from the mainstream social media of the 2010s.
 People are exploring more niche platforms like Twitch, Discord, and VR.
 It's a shift back to the unique online experiences we had before everything got kinda uniform.